Geovation/tiler/SETUP.md

 #### Start Docker Container

+The simplest way to run Tiler interactively is to use the `run.sh` script which handles most things for you (volume mounting etc), which takes the arguments:

+`./run.sh --shell`

+Alternatively you can use for a more explicit approach you could use individual commands.
 You need to specify the location of your data folder so tiler knows where to load data from.
 We do this using volumes (-v) as such:

 `export TILER_DATA_DIR=/Users/username/Documents/Code/tiler/tiler-data` <br>
 `export TILER_SCRIPTS_DIR=/Users/username/Documents/Code/tiler/tiler-scripts` <br>